solenya-group/solenya-slider/README.md

         })
 ```

-You can set the focused styling the thumb and label with the `thumbFocus` or `labelFocus` properties.
+You can set the focused styling of the thumb and label with the `thumbFocus` or `labelFocus` properties.
 For example:

 ```typescript
         return slider({